Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 There are three noteworthy differences between the outcome model in Assumption \ref{as:outcome} and the selection model in Assumption \ref{as:sele}, albeit both share the general intuition behind a CiC model.
-First, imputing the missing potential selection outcomes is necessary for both treated and control units.
-This requires specifying functions for both potential selection outcomes, $S(1)$ and $S(0)$.
+First, depending on the direction of the monotonicity assumption, imputing the missing potential selection outcomes may be necessary for the treated or control units.
+This requires specifying functions for both potential selection outcomes, $S(1)$ in case negative monotonicity holds, and $S(0)$ in case positive monotonicity holds.
 In contrast, only the missing potential outcome $Y(0)$ for treated units needs to be imputed.
 Thus, modeling $Y_{it}(1)$ is not required.
 Second, the unknown function $m(\cdot)$ is assumed to be strictly increasing in the unobservable.
 Since $S$ is binary, the equivalent assumption cannot be made for $h^{0}(\cdot)$ and $h^{1}(\cdot)$.
 Nevertheless, the non-decreasing assumption ensures that observed units will not have lower values of the unobservable than the units that leave the sample.
-Third, Assumption \ref{as:sele} states that $ U_{it} \perp \! \! \! \perp G_{i} \mid S_{it}, t$.
-While the corresponding assumption, $ \mathcal{U}_{it} \perp \! \! \! \perp G_{i} \mid Y_{i}, t$, is not explicitly made, it is embedded in Assumption \ref{as:outcome}.
+Third, Assumption \ref{as:sele} states that $ U_{it} \perp \! \! \! \perp G_{i} \mid S_{it}$.
+While the corresponding assumption, $ \mathcal{U}_{it} \perp \! \! \! \perp G_{i} \mid Y_{i}, V_{i} = AO$, is not explicitly made, it is embedded in Assumption \ref{as:outcome}.
 Since the function $m(u,t)$ is strictly increasing in $u$, it follows that $\mathcal{U}_{it} = m^{-1}(Y_{it}, t)$.
 Thus, when conditioning on $Y$ and $t$, the distribution of $\mathcal{U}$ becomes degenerate and, therefore, identical for both groups.
 As a result, the conditional independence assumption is trivially satisfied.

 \begin{lemma} If Assumptions \ref{as:no_anti}, \ref{as:abstate}, \ref{as:rand_samp}, \ref{as:mono}, and \ref{as:sele} hold, then the missing potential selection outcomes are given by: